Barnum7/nulogy_pricing_problem/README.md

-This is a job price calculator written in Ruby 2.2.1 Testing is done from the command line in RSpec 3.3.2 LOGIC.md is the home for all psuedocode and problem decompositon
+This is a job price calculator written in Ruby 2.2.1 Testing is done from the command line in RSpec 3.3.2 And exploratory testing was conducted during development LOGIC.md is the home for all psuedocode and problem decompositon

+To execute the program simply open up your terminal.
+Direct yourself to the /lib directory and type "ruby job.rb".
+From here answer the prompts on your screen and you will have a job quote estimate generated for you.

 Pricing problem
 =========